k2view-academy/K2View-Academy/articles/14_sync_LU_instance/02_sync_modes.md

 ## Sync On Demand

 The purpose of a Sync On Demand mode is to reduce the time spent by Fabric performing the LUI sync by synchronizing only the relevant data.
-In this mode, the sync is performed only on tables that are a part of the executed SELECT statement and their parent tables, and it follows the standard Sync mechanism rules.
+In this mode, the sync is performed only on tables that are a part of the executed SELECT statement and their parent tables, and it follows the standard Sync mechanism rules that are based on a LU predefined [sync method](/articles/14_sync_LU_instance/04_sync_methods.md) and [sync mode](/articles/14_sync_LU_instance/02_sync_modes#sync-modes.md).

 The logic of the Sync On Demand is as follows: